Summer Camp FAQ

 Sessions 5 & 8 OAC (grades 6-8) campers will spend the majority of their week using St. Christopher as their base camp while participating in various activities in and around camp.
-These campers will also kayak and camp on Botany Island (an undeveloped island directly across the estuary from St. Christopher’s property) one night during the session.
+These campers will also kayak and camp on Botany Island (an undeveloped island directly across the estuary from St. Christopher) one night during the session.
 While these may be more rugged sessions than our traditional camp, the idea of the Outdoor Adventure Camp is to help campers escape their comfort zone, feel more vulnerable, and recognize their need for a Savior.
-Leaders will focus on helping the campers to identify their gifts for leadership as they have been given, and encourage campers to grow into those gifts.
+Leaders will focus on helping the campers to identify their gifts for leadership and encourage campers to grow into those gifts.

 The health and safety of our campers and staff are of the utmost importance to us.
-We place special emphasis on medical care and attention through our resident Nurse.
+We place special emphasis on medical care and attention through our resident nurse.
 Our nurse dispenses all medications and is available to deal with illnesses and emergencies during the entirety of the session.
 In the rare event in which additional treatment is required, a local physician, EMS, and hospital emergency room facilities are easily accessible.
-If you have preferred medications to use for your child for transient illnesses, please bring them to camp (in the original container), in addition to noting such on your camper’s medication and authorization forms prior to arriving.
+If you have preferred medications to use for your child for transient illnesses, please bring them to camp (in the original container), in addition to noting this on your camper’s medication and authorization forms before arriving.
 The nurse will be at registration to meet and talk with parents.
 All campers are required to visit the nurse’s table at check-in.